semgrep/semgrep-docs/docs/deployment/connect-scm.md

 #### Initial Semgrep App installation

 If your deployment contains many orgs, you must choose an org in the deployment that will act as the **owner** of the Semgrep app.
-instance, you must choose the organization within your deployment to act as the owner of the app.
 As the owner, this org controls the settings and permissions granted to the app.

 1. Log in to [Semgrep Cloud Platform](https://semgrep.dev/login/).
 2. Go to **Settings** > **Source Code Managers**, and click **Add GitHub